Lærdal Municipality: Geography

-Lærdal is located southeast of the Sognefjorden and east of the Aurlandsfjorden.
+Lærdal Municipality is located southeast of the Sognefjorden and east of the Aurlandsfjorden.
 The municipality is centered on the Lærdalselvi River with the Filefjell and Hemsedalsfjell mountain ranges on its east.
-Lærdal Municipality is bordered in Vestland county by Aurland Municipality Municipality to the southwest, Sogndal Municipality to the northwest, and Årdal Municipality to the north.
+Lærdal Municipality is bordered in Vestland county by Aurland Municipality to the southwest, Sogndal Municipality to the northwest, and Årdal Municipality to the north.
 It is also bordered on the east by Vang Municipality (Innlandet county) and Hemsedal Municipality (Buskerud county), and in the south by Ål Municipality and Hol Municipality (both in Buskerud county).

-The lakes Eldrevatnet, Juklevatnet, and Øljusjøen are located along the southeastern border, south of the mountain Høgeloft.
+The lakes Eldrevatnet, Juklevatnet, and Øljusjøen are located along the southeastern border.
+The highest point in the municipality is the 1920.23 m tall mountain Høgeloft on the eastern border with Hemsedal Municipality.

 Climate

 Lærdal Municipality is situated near the head of Sognefjorden.
 The very long fjord snakes past mountain ranges on its way from the sea inland to Lærdal, and the mountains create a rain shadow effect for the innermost part of the fjord, making Lærdal much drier than the coast, with just 20% of Bergen's precipitation.
 The mountains also sometimes gives a föhn effect in winter for Lærdal.
 The climate of Lærdal is a thus a mix of oceanic and continental features.
 Lærdal has a humid continental climate, or a temperate oceanic climate (Cfb), depending on winter threshold (0 °C as used in US or -3 °C as in the original Köppen climate classification).
 The record high 33.4 C was recorded both July 2018 and July 2019.
 The all-time low -21.8 C is from January 1942.